Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Introduction

 \section{Introduction}

-A diffusion on a metric graph is a singular diffusion process, which was first introduced by \cite{lumer1984equations}.
-Such diffusion behaves like a one-dimensional process in the interior of each edge and once hitting a vertex, it is kicked away from the vertex in a reflecting manner with a random direction according to some fixed distribution.
-There has been a continuing interest in both theory and applications of such processes.
-Freidlin and Wentzell \cite{MR1245308} proved the existence of such diffusions using Feller's semigroup theory.
-They also established an analogue of It\^{o}'s formula, and a large derivation principle in \cite{MR1743769}.
-Diffusion processes on graphs are potentially powerful tools in many fields such as nerve impulse propagation \cite{nicaise1985some}, reservoir engineering \cite{RePEc:bpj:mcmeap:v:9:y:2003:i:3:p:241-255:n:5}, quantum graphs \cite{doi:10.1287/moor.2017.0896}, ecology \cite{cantrell1999diffusion}, finance \cite{DECAMPS2006130}, mean field games on networks \cite{Achdou:2020to}.
+A Walsh spider diffusion is a singular process on a star shaped graph which behaves like a one-dimensional diffusion on the interior of each edge.
+Once it hits the vertex, it is kicked away from the vertex in a reflecting manner with a random direction according to some fixed distribution.
+Indicated by its name, such diffusions were first constructed explicitly by Walsh in \cite{AST_1978__52-53__37_0} as an example of one dimensional diffusions with discontinuous local times.
+Since then, there has been a continuing interest in both theory and applications of such processes.
+Extensions of the original process, which was defined on $2$ rays, have been developed for $3$ rays \cite{frank1984random} and $n$ rays \cite{varopoulos1985long}.
+Several constructions of Walsh diffusions have been proposed in the literature, including those based on infinitesimal generator \cite{baxter1984equivalence}, Feller's semigroup theory \cite{MR1022917}, resolvents \cite{MR701528}, martingale problem \cite{MaOh23}, and excursion theory \cite{MR859838}.
+An analogue of It\^{o}'s formula has been established in \cite{KARATZAS20191921}, and the ergodic behavior of Walsh diffusions has been studied in \cite{MR4003554}.
+Stochastic control and optimization problems on this star-shaped model have been analyzed by \cite{BayraktarErhan2021EoWB,MR3795064,KARATZAS20191921}.
+Moreover, the connection between queueing theory and Walsh Brownian motion has been justified in \cite{AtCo19}.

+In this paper, we propose a new construction of Walsh diffusions as a time change of multi-parameter processes; see Theorem~\ref{thm}.
+An $N$-parameter process can be viewed a collection of random variables indexed by $\R^N_+$.
+The theory of multi-parameter processes offers an elegant extension to the existing one-parameter theory, and finds diverse applications in various fields, including functional analysis, analytic number theory, sequential stochastic optimization, and data science, and we refer readers to \cite{CairoliR2011Sso,10.3389/fphy.2021.641859,khoshnevisan2006multiparameter} for a nice introduction.